GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 None of these variables are required for minting today.

-They serve planning, auditing, and pricing roles within the Bond Network — forecasting efficiency and energy demand.
+They serve planning, auditing, and pricing roles within the Bond Network — forecasting efficiency and energy demand, etc.

-Once near-free or fusion energy becomes reality, they’ll transition from informational to monetary relevance.
+If/when near-free fusion energy becomes reality, they’ll transition from economical to monetary relevance.

 - Complexity and AIntropy together determine expected labor duration, guiding RoboTorq expenditure.
 - Sale price is fixed in advance; inefficiency is absorbed cost, not revenue.